Balance Doesn’t Go Far Enough; Seek Integration, or Merger

 I’ve known Tevis Trower of Balance Integration Corporation for approximately eight years, and today, it finally dawned on me how aware she was of the need for more than balance when she named her business.
 Many success coaches and employee engagement experts are now talking about what she knew more than 12 years ago: Nothing gets created until you take the elements off the scale and bring them together.

 Suddenly, I remember my high school chemistry class or going to the fruit market in Downtown Louisville as a child.
-In neither case, did I leave anything on the scale?
+In either case, did I leave anything on the scale?
 I had to mix the powdered elements to get the foamy substance I was creating for my grade.
 I had to pay for the apples I would later measure again in a recipe.
 Balancing, or weighing them, on the scale was only one of several steps.

 Tevis has seen this for many years and takes that beautiful insight to large corporate employers who seek not only to balance their interests with those of their workers.
 They seek to integrate, or merge, what’s on the scales.
 Whether you are creating a corporate wellness fair, contemplating an ongoing program or searching for ways to make corporate change go more smoothly, she can co-design with you a program to fit your culture.
 I am very proud to know and recommend her.